PrabhashDilhan/AWSsecretResolver/README.md

 # AWSsecretResolver

-## This class mediator can be used to resolve AWS secrets in the mediation flow.
+## This class mediator can be used to resolve AWS secrets in the WSO2 EI mediation flow.

 *SAMPLE SERVICE*